TropicSapling/triforce/README.md

 8. `raw <expr>` is identical to `<expr>` except it's unhygienic.
 	- i.e. assuming `func f() {frozen raw (1 + 2)};`, then `f() * 3` => `1 + 2 * 3` => `7`
 	- note: removes *all* all-encompassing parentheses, so even `raw (((((1 + 2)))))` becomes `1 + 2`
-		- it does this even for input `as raw`
+		- it does this even for input `as implicitly raw`
 9. `listified permafrosted <code>` converts `<code>` to an AST in the form of a multi-dimensional list
 	- each item in the list is either a token `String` or a list of tokens
 	- the form of the AST will be stable once the language is stable